When Is the Best Time to Buy Solar Panels? | Solar.com

 Solar incentives put in place a decade ago, like New York’s MW Block Incentive, are winding down and are unlikely to be renewed or extended because home solar costs so much less now.

-Another thing to consider is proposed changes to net metering policies.
+Another thing to consider is changes to net metering policies.
 Just like solar incentives, many net metering policies were formed 10-20 years ago when solar was still an expensive, budding technology.

 The sooner you go solar, sooner you’ll save